redhat-actions/buildah-build/README.md

       with:
         image: my-new-image
         tags: v1 ${{ github.sha }}
-        dockerfiles: |
+        containerfiles: |
-          ./Dockerfile
+          ./Containerfile
         build-args: |
           some_arg=some_value
 ```
 <a id="scratch-build"></a>

-### Building without a Dockerfile
+### Building without a Containerfile

-Building without a Dockerfile requires additional inputs, that would normally be specified in the Dockerfile.
+Building without a Containerfile requires additional inputs, that would normally be specified in the Containerfile.

-Do not set `dockerfiles` if you are doing a build from scratch.
-Otherwise those Dockerfiles will be used, and the inputs below will be ignored.
+Do not set `containerfiles` if you are doing a build from scratch.
+Otherwise those Containerfiles will be used, and the inputs below will be ignored.

 - An output `image` name and usually a `tag`.
 - `base-image`
-  - In a Dockerfile, this would be the `FROM` directive.
+  - In a Containerfile, this would be the `FROM` directive.
 - `content` to copy into the new image
-  - In a Dockerfile, this would be `COPY` directives.
+  - In a Containerfile, this would be `COPY` directives.
 - `entrypoint` so the container knows what command to run.
-  - In a Dockerfile, this would be the `ENTRYPOINT`.
+  - In a Containerfile, this would be the `ENTRYPOINT`.
 - All other optional configuration inputs, such as `port`, `envs`, and `workdir`.

 Example of building a Spring Boot Java app image: